Gregor-Davies/GEG/README.md

 Commands:
 Geg Say - Forces GEG Bot to send your message as a embed

-Geg clap -Forces GEG Bot to clap your message
+Geg clap - Forces GEG Bot to clap your message

 Geg Doot - Forces GEG Bot to doot your message